 Professor Herring's research centered on U.S. foreign relations.
 His most recent work is From Colony to Superpower: American Foreign Relations Since 1776, (part of the Oxford History of the United States).
 Other published works include The Diaries of Edward R. Stettinius; America's Longest War: The United States and Vietnam, 1950-1975; The Secret Diplomacy of the Vietnam War: The "Negotiating Volumes" of the Pentagon Papers; and LBJ and Vietnam: A Different Kind of War.
 Professor Herring is one of the nation's foremost experts on the Vietnam War.

-The core faculty represent only the top of the pyramid of expertise available to Patterson School students.
+The core faculty and diplomats in residence represent only the top of the pyramid of expertise available to Patterson School students.
 Substantial academic depth and breadth are provided by twenty-four associated/support faculty.
-These scholars serve as professors across the University of Kentucky’s many colleges, schools, and departments.
+These scholars serve as professors across the University of Kentucky's many colleges, schools, and departments.
 Their extensive course offerings and multifaceted research provide the broad interdisciplinary support our students require to achieve their professional goals and be competitive in the international arena.

 Visiting professors, researchers, lecturers, and experts provide additional opportunities for informative, intellectual discussion with Patterson School students and faculty members.

 James C. Albisetti | 1767 Patterson Office Tower | Phone 859-257-4343

 James C. Albisetti, Professor of History, received his B.A. from Amherst and his Ph.D. from Yale.
 His primary areas of specialization are German History, European Social History, and Women’s History.
 His current research interests include comparative study of female education in nineteenth-century Europe and Jewish Germans who became English Unitarians.

 Horace Bartilow | 1641 Patterson Office Tower | Phone 859-257-7031